threatgrid/ctia/README.md

 All PRs must pass `lein test` with no fails for PRs to be accepted.
 Any new code functionality/change should have tests accompanying it.

-### Rebalancing the tests
+### Test balancing

 Continuous integration test runs are parallelized using prior timing information in `dev-resources/ctia_test_timings.edn`.

-If these timings become out of date, CI runs may take longer than necessary and the tests should be rebalanced.
+For GitHub Actions Pull Requests, tests are automatically balanced by accessing the cache of previous builds.

+To experiment with this feature locally, you need the timings in your local repository.
-There are 2 ways to do this, described in the below subsections:
+There are 2 ways to generate them, described in the below subsections:
 1. locally (slow)
 2. by downloading a GitHub Actions artifact for a recent build (fast).